Who We Are

 WMSRDC is also the planning agency for the metropolitan transportation planning (MPO) program for Muskegon and Northern Ottawa Counties.

-The mission of the Commission is to promote and foster regional development in West Michigan through cooperation amongst local governments and other regional partners.
-WMSRDC provides services and manages and administers programs in homeland security, transportation planning, economic development, environmental planning, community development, local government services, and other special projects.
+The Commission’s mission is to “promote and foster regional development in West Michigan through cooperation amongst local governments and regional partners.”

 Did You Know?

 - WMSRDC Executive Director, Erin Kuhn is immediate past president of the Michigan Association of Regions (MAR).
 MAR is committed to the advancement and advocacy of Michigan’s planning regions as a means to support sustainable, collaborative communities and a strong state.

 - The United States Department of Commerce, Economic Development Administration (EDA) has made over 40 investments in the region since 1966, most of which were facilitated by WMSRDC.

 - WMSRDC is working with the West Michigan Watershed Partners to develop a West Michigan Water Quality Plan and a funding strategy to implement clean water practices.

 - On average, WMSRDC completes two to three Master Plans and/or Recreation Plans for local communities per year.